endlesspint8/endlesspint8.github.io/testing/KovWard_testing_drafts.md

 ## Round Features v.
 Judges' Cards

-Having looked at how Twitter folk saw the fight we now turn our attention to the ringside judges' take.
-Additionally, we will take a look at the fight numbers to get a better idea of _what_ people were seeing.
+Having seen how the Twitter folk saw the fight we now turn our attention to the ringside judges.
+To help give us context regarding _what_ people were seeing we bring in the fight numbers as measured by CompuBox.

-first the numbers, CompuBox

-Twelve rounds, one knockdown, cat & mouse, cobra & mongoose, nip and tuck, clichés baby!

-The data is built up out of two primary features: jabs and power punches.
+The data is built up of two primary features: jabs and power punches.
 These numbers are combined, for total punch output, and broken down into thrown and connected hits, for percentages.
 We will take all of these criteria into consideration and review.

 Below is a head-to-head graphical representation by round of jabs, power, and total punches.
 The top row shows the actual counts for each of the aforementioned measures.
 The second row shows the same data as percentages.
 In each of the charts I have provided a 45-degree line to help provide a visual cue when one fighter is outperforming the other for any specific round.